 Neya had been plunged into darkness.
 Behind the wood she heard Garent’s scream.In the dark she fumbled her way through the tunnel, unsure if she was being followed but keeping a fast pace just in case.
 Sazar tried to help her as much as he could with his better eyesight.
 It felt like hours through the dark, but she couldn’t tell.Finally she saw light at the end of the tunnel, following lead her to the old sewage dump just outside of town.
 Garent had saved her and lead her closer to where she needed to be.

 Was he dead?
 Was Lak or Fern now dead?Did anyone make it out?

 There was no way for her to know.

 She clenched her fists tighter trying not to cry and heard the scrunch of Fern’s note.
 “We need to find this Rick.”
 Sazar said softly.
 Neya nodded and wiped her hand across her eyes.
 She looked down at what was once her school uniform, it was in ruins just like her school.
 The skirt was muddy and ripped, her once white shirt gone grey, her sensible shoes scuffed and she had completely lost the silk string.

 Despite this she stood straighter, “Come on Zar.”
 And with that she started the trek into town.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, L_J_JefferyWrite a Review